 Taylor of WXTrack fame for exclusive use with UI-View.

-to gate traffic by message recipient (addressee) - RECIP in the
+3. On the "Inet to RF" tab of the IGATE.INI Editor, it is now possibleto gate traffic by message recipient (addressee) - RECIP in the

 drop-down list.